Hafas/indiegala-auto-enter/README.md

 I don't take any responsibility for damage caused by this software.
 Use this software at your own risk.

 ## Release Notes
+*1.0.2* Don't navigate to next page when there are no more coins.
+Just wait on the current page.

 *1.0.1* Additional log outputs

 *1.0.0* Initial Release